zeruhur/plerion/_five_galaxies/en/05_major_empires_and_powers.md

 **Overall Influence and Power:**

--   The Confederacy of Enthor wields significant influence within the Small Magellanic Cloud, maintaining a formidable presence through their defensive capabilities.
 -   While their influence beyond their primary territories is limited, the Thetesis’ reputation as fierce warriors and their strategic alliances contribute to their impact within the Five Galaxies.
 -   The Confederacy’s focus on territorial defense and self-preservation sets them apart as a unique power, preserving their autonomy while cautiously engaging with the wider intergalactic community.